Diesel & Hydro Power

 Missouri River Energy Services (MRES)

-Another approximate 75% of the power used by the businesses and residents of Sioux Center comes from MRES.
+Another approximate 75% of the power used by the businesses and residents of Sioux Center comes from Missouri River Energy Servies (MRES).
 MRES is a joint action agency consisting of a group of 60 municipally owned electric utilities in Iowa, Minnesota, North Dakota and South Dakota.
 With a joint action agency, each member cooperates with the others in an effort to achieve success in the operation of electrical systems.
 View more information on MRES.